Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Minimal nonisothermal matrix--fracture system with evolving aperture

-\end{widetext} Here $\Tmf_i$ denotes the conservative matrix--fracture exchange term for the $i$th independent saturation variable; the sign convention is such that $\Tmf_i>0$ transfers that variable from fracture to matrix.
+Here $\Tmf_i$ denotes the conservative matrix--fracture exchange term for the $i$th independent saturation variable.
+The sign convention is such that $\Tmf_i>0$ transfers that variable from the fracture to the matrix.

-These equations have a two-part structure.
+Equations~\eqref{eq:sat_m}--\eqref{eq:sat_f} have a two-part transport structure.
 The first part is advection by the total flux through the fractional-flow coefficients.
-The second part is the capillary contribution, written in conservative form through the tensors $\bm D_i^\kappa$, which represent mobility-weighted capillary-flux coefficients associated with derivatives of the capillary laws with respect to the local state variables.
-When nonisothermal gTD exactness holds, the equilibrium capillary contribution can be represented through the state potential $\Pi^\kappa(\s^\kappa,T^\kappa)$.
-When exactness fails, the transport structure remains conservative, but the capillary contribution must be closed through the projection-based surrogate introduced in Sec.~\ref{sec:projection}.
+The second part is the relative redistribution flux $\mathbf j_{i,\mathrm{rel}}^\kappa$, which contains saturation-capillary redistribution, thermal-capillary redistribution, and, when retained, gravitational segregation.
+When nonisothermal gTD exactness holds, the capillary part of this redistribution is consistent with the scalar state potential $\Pi^\kappa(\s^\kappa,T^\kappa)$.
+When exactness fails, the balance laws remain conservative, but the capillary contribution is interpreted through the projection-based surrogate introduced in Sec.~\ref{sec:projection}.

-The fracture transport equation differs from its matrix counterpart in two ways: transport is tangential and weighted by the fracture transmissivity, and the storage term is multiplied by the aperture $b$.
-Aperture evolution therefore affects the fracture both through conductivity and through mobile storage. \\
+The fracture transport equation differs from its matrix counterpart because transport occurs along the fracture and because the fracture storage is aperture-integrated.
+Here $\poro^m$ and $\poro^f$ are taken as constant porosities in the matrix and fracture continua, respectively.
+Thus the difference between Eqs.~\eqref{eq:sat_m} and \eqref{eq:sat_f} is not a time-dependent fracture porosity, but the evolving aperture factor in the reduced fracture storage.
+The matrix storage is $\poro^m s_i^m$, whereas the fracture storage is $b\poro^f s_i^f$.
+For constant $\poro^f$, the aperture-integrated fracture storage satisfies